AlpacaTravel/react-map-gl-alt/README.md

 API wrapper around [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).
 A webGl based vector tile mapping library.

-This project proposes changes to the react-map-gl implementation approach to try and support more of the mapbox-gl-js api spec and interactions.
-Still keeping to the react single directional goals of react-map-gl, the Map is exposed in a non-mutatable fashion.

-The mapbox-gl-js can be controlled/stateless as part of your app.

 ## Objectives

 * Use the latest available mapbox-gl-js release without version locking (Done)
 * Expose access to all mapbox-gl-js events (safely with a readonly map accessor) (Done)
 * Provide <MapEvents onLoad={...} onMove={...} /> exposing all mapbox events (Done)